Stability Ball Single-Leg Hip Thrust exercise demonstration image

 Home Friendly

-A unilateral hip thrust variation using a stability ball for upper body support, targeting the glutes and hamstrings for improved strength and stability.
+A unilateral hip thrust using a stability ball that targets glutes and hamstrings to build strength and stability while addressing imbalances; introduces instability for enhanced muscle activation.

 About Exercise